zhwei820/teleport/README.md

 // It can be used as a server
 peer.Listen()

-// It can also be used as a client at the same time var sess, err = peer.Dial("127.0.0.1:8080") if err != nil {
+// Also, it can also be used as a client at the same time var sess, err = peer.Dial("127.0.0.1:8080") if err != nil {
 	tp.Panicf("%v", err)